System Procedures

 Part 1.
 Purpose

-To establish the uniform format for Minnesota State college and university official transcripts.
+To establish the uniform format for official transcripts at Minnesota State college and universities.

 Part 2.
 Definitions